No Más (Breaking Bad): Plot

 Leonel and Marco Salamanca make a pilgrimage to a Mexican shrine to Santa Muerte, making an offering and leaving a drawing of Heisenberg at the shrine.

-A week after the mid-air plane collision, all of Albuquerque remains in shock.
-A depressed Walter White is living in his home alone following the departure of his wife, Skyler White, who has moved out with their son and newborn daughter to give Walt a chance to pack his things.
+After a mid-air plane collision, all of Albuquerque are in shock.
+A depressed Walter White is living in his home alone following the departure of his wife, Skyler, who has moved out with their son and newborn daughter to give Walt a chance to pack his things.
 Walt has pieced together that Donald Margolis inadvertently caused the plane crash after being distracted by his grief over his daughter Jane's death.
 Remorseful, he burns several bundles of money on the barbecue, but at the last moment changes his mind and throws the bills into the pool.
 While helping Walt to transport his belongings to a new apartment, Hank Schrader lifts the bag containing the money Walt obtained in his deal with Gus Fring.
-Walt openly admits the existence of the money, but Hank laughs, believing it to be a joke.
+Walt openly admits the bag contains his drug money, but Hank laughs it off as a joke.
 Once in his new apartment, Walt calls to give his family his new address.
 He later receives a text message reading "POLLOS".
 At a school assembly, Walt becomes agitated as both teachers and students open up about the traumas they experienced due to the plane collision.
-When prompted to share his thoughts, he delivers an awkward speech comparing the accident to the Tenerife airport disaster, disturbing the assembled audience by advising them to "look on the bright side".
+When prompted to share his thoughts, he delivers an awkward speech positively comparing the accident to the Tenerife airport disaster, disturbing the assembled audience by advising them to "look on the bright side".